Karthik-V26/Karthik-V26/README.md

 Hello, <coders/>

 # 💫 About Me:
-👨‍💻 I'm currently working as Frontend Engineer at Agilis.<br>
+👨‍💻 I'm currently working as Frontend Engineer at Naardic.<br>
 - 👀 I’m interested in Software Development
 - 💞️ I’m looking to collaborate on Web Development